naridas/CV/README.md

 [Skills](#Skills) | [Education](#Education) | [Hobbies and Interests](#Hobbies) | [Experience](#Experience)

-Aspiring Software Engineer who was a former Marine Engineer graduate and used to work as Assistant Telecom Planner at M2 Tech.
-My experience working in M2 Tech with Big Data and Data analysis, has fueled my interest in software engineering.
-Therefore encouraged me to start & complete Maker's Academy boot-camp course for Web Developers in order to start a new career in an ever changing industry.
-Looking for a role as a junior developer with good working environment whilst learning new skills like Java to further develop my career.
+I am an aspiring software engineer, former Marine Engineer graduate, and used to work as an Assistant Telecom Planner at M2 Tech.
+My experience working in M2 Tech with Big Data and Data analysis has fuelled my interest in software engineering.
+This encouraged me to start & complete the Maker's Academy boot-camp course for Web Developers in order to start a new career in an ever changing industry.
+I am looking for a role as a junior/graduate developer with good working environment whilst learning new skills to further develop my career.

 ### Code Examples